jergra/gnews-api-app/readme.txt

 This is better than using NewsAPI (https://newsapi.org/) because GNews has a free tier for a deployed website, whereas NewsAPI will only work for free locally.
-Using NewsAPI on a deployed website would require paying a monthly fee.

 Enter a search term, or allow a random choice of one or two search terms selected from a list of interests.